the-crypt-keeper/fragment-frog/README.md

 3. Start the development server: `npm start`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-## Suggestion List
+## LLM Suggestion List

 The Suggestion List is an AI-powered feature that provides contextual suggestions for continuing your text.
 Here's how it works:

 1. In Explore mode, press Tab to generate new suggestions based on the current context.
-2. Four suggestions will appear in the suggestion panel on the right side of the interface.
+2. Four suggestions will appear in the suggestion panel at the bottom of the interface.
-3. To insert a suggestion, press the corresponding number key (1, 2, 3, or 4).
+3. To insert a suggestion after the currently selected fragment, press the corresponding number key (1, 2, 3, or 4).
-4. The selected suggestion will be inserted after the currently selected fragment.
-5. By default, new suggestions will be generated automatically after inserting a suggestion.
+4. By default, new suggestions will be generated automatically after inserting a suggestion.
-6. To insert a suggestion without generating new ones, hold Ctrl while pressing the number key.
+5. To insert a suggestion without generating new ones, hold Ctrl while pressing the number key.

-The suggestion list helps you overcome writer's block and provides creative ideas for continuing your text.
+The suggestion list helps you overcome writer's block and provides creative ideas for continuing your text!

 ## License